leogopal/eros-buttons-skeleton/README.md

 eros-buttons-skeleton
 =====================

-[WordPress] A Buttons/Webinar Listing Plugin for WordPress
+[WordPress] A Buttons Plugin for WordPress

 Documentation coming soon.

-The shortcode for basic usage is [ebss-buttons]